 - Three /24 networks: 172.30.4.0/24 (Shire), 192.168.2.0/24 (Rivendell) and 192.168.3.0/24 (Mordor).
-Use VMnet3 for Rivendell and VMnet4 for Mordor. - Use Elrond or Celebrian VMs for the Shire-Rivendell router.
-These are CentOS VMs. - Use Legolas or Arwen VMs for the Rivendell-Mordor router.
-These are CentOS VMs. - Make the Shire and Mordor hosts using the Ubuntu VMs (Frodo and Sauron). - Assign IP addresses of your choice to interfaces on the Rivendell and Mordor networks.

-• For the Shire network only use the static IP addresses in the table below for the Shire-Rivendell router.
-The Shire host should use DHCP (this is already configured on the Ubuntu VMs).
+Use VMnet3 for Rivendell and VMnet4 for Mordor. - Use Elrond for the Shire-Rivendell router.
+This is a CentOS VM.
+The eth0 interface should be connected to the Shire network. - Use Arwen for the Rivendell-Mordor router.
+This is a CentOS VM. - Use Frodo and Sauron, both Ubuntu VMs, as the Shire and Mordor clients respectively. - Assign IP addresses of your choice to interfaces on the Rivendell and Mordor networks. - For the Shire network, use the table below for assigning static IP addresses.
+The Shire-Rivendell router's eth0 interface will need a static address from the table.
+The Shire client can be configured with either a static address from the table or DHCP.